PGIM: Not All Alternatives Are Alike

 Parikh and Cheng don't offer any very rousing argument in favor of the use of alternatives.
 Rather, they make the more equivocal case that alternatives aren't necessarily inappropriate.

-They go about this by disaggregating alternatives both by entity (hedge fund, private equity, venture capital, real estate) and by strategy (dividing hedge funds in particular into equity hedge, event driven, macro, and relative value).
+They go about this by disaggregating alternatives both by entity (hedge fund, private equity, venture capital, real estate) and by strategy (dividing hedge funds in particular into equity hedge, event-driven, macro and relative value).
 Further, they employ a data set that goes back a full business cycle before the 2007-09 crises, back to the turn of the millennium.
 This takes in two full turns of the cycle: bust, recovery, bust again, recovery again, up to 2015.

 Parikh and Cheng conscientiously massage the data to free it of biases, but concede that "some common biases such as self-reporting and survivorship remained due to constraints inherent in the data," so their results could still show more positive hedge fund and private equity results than would correspond to investor experience.